 Many high performers, such as Tim Ferriss, use exogenous ketones for mental performance and many other benefits.

 How To: Take a scoop of exogenous ketones on an empty stomach for 4-6 hours of mental energy boosts.

 As you can see, there are plenty of ways to use exogenous ketones for benefits.
 We do offer an exogenous ketone product, called Perfect Keto Base.
-Perfect Keto Base comes in two flavors: chocolate sea salt and peaches & cream.
+Perfect Keto Base comes in two flavors: chocolate, peaches, vanilla, salted caramel and coffee.

 How do you use exogenous ketones?
 Any results that you are getting that could help someone else?
 Let us know in the comments below!